 - 1. If the component is part of a child care facility, the program director shall be accountable to the facility director.
 If the component is an entity unto itself the program director may also be the facility director. - 2.
-The program director shall have completed the following training: - Communicable disease control a. - Recognition and care of usual childhood illness b. - CPR certification C. - First aid certification d
+The program director shall have completed the following training: - a.
+Communicable disease control - b.
+Recognition and care of usual childhood illness - c.
+CPR certification - d.
+First aid certification